yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - `wo`: Write only, uncredentialed users can only call PutObject.
 > Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class (greenfield only).
-8. `bindings`: an array of bindings between a `BucketAccess` instance and a `BucketRequest`.
-If the list is empty then there are no bindings (accessors) of this `Bucket` instance.
-The array format is: "<BucketAccess.name':'<BucketRequest.namespace>'/'<BucketRequest.name>"
+8. `bindings`: an array of `BucketAccess.name`(s).
+If the list is empty then there are no bindings (accessors) to this `Bucket` instance and the `Bucket` can potentially be deleted.
-9. `permittedNamespaces`: An array of namespaces, identified by a name and uid, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
+9. `permittedNamespaces`: An array of namespaces, identified by a name and UID, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
 For greenfield this list is copied from the `BucketClass` with the `BucketRequest`'s namespace added.
 For brownfield, this is an arbitrary list defined by the admin.
 10. `protocol`: The protocol the application will use to access the storage instance.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.
      - `s3`: data required to target a provisioned S3 bucket and/or user.
      - `gcs`: data required to target a provisioned GCS bucket and/or service account.
 11. `parameters`: a copy of the BucketClass parameters.
-12. `phase`: is the current state of the Bucket:
+12. `phase`: is the current state of the `Bucket`:
    - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
    - *Bound*: access to a bucket has been granted, and, for greenfield, a new bucket was created.
-The `Bucket` is bound to a `BucketRequest`.
+The `Bucket` is bound to a `BucketAccess`.
    - *Released*: the Bucket is unbound and can potentially reused.
    - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.